Eagerod/hope/README.md

     hope ssh <host>

-Set its hostname, so when it's added to the cluster:
+Set its hostname, so when it's added to the cluster, it's not just `localhost.localdomain`:

     hope hostname <host> <new-hostname>